navyadua/christu-ug/README.md

 - **Machine Learning Lab 🤖:** This lab focused on the practical application of machine learning techniques.
 I had the chance to work on real-world projects, applying algorithms to solve complex problems and develop predictive models. 📚

+## Projects
-### Stockify: A Web Development Project 💼
+- **Stockify: A Web Development Project** 💼

 Stockify is a web development project I undertook during my undergraduate studies.
 It's a dynamic and user-friendly website designed to provide real-time stock market information, including stock prices, trends, and news.
 This project allowed me to apply my web development skills to create a platform that empowers users to make informed investment decisions. 📈

-### Student Performance Analyser: A Machine Learning Model 🎓
+- **Student Performance Analyser: A Machine Learning Model** 🎓

 The Student Performance Analyser is a machine learning model I developed as part of my academic journey.
 This project involved the analysis of various factors influencing student performance, including demographics, study habits, and attendance.
 By using machine learning algorithms, I created a tool that predicts and evaluates student performance, contributing to a data-driven approach for academic improvement. 📊

-### Shopalytics: Major Project Focusing on E-Commerce Review Analysis 🛒
+- **Shopalytics: Major Project Focusing on E-Commerce Review Analysis** 🛒

 Shopalytics represents a significant milestone in my academic journey.
 It's a major project dedicated to the analysis of e-commerce reviews and customer feedback.
 Leveraging natural language processing and data analytics, this project provides valuable insights into consumer sentiment and feedback trends, assisting businesses in making data-driven decisions to improve their products and services. 📚

+Thank you for visiting my UG portfolio repository! 😊

 Thank you for visiting my UG portfolio repository! 😊